fauria/bildr-mlx90614/README.md

 Download the library, unzipit, and place the `Bildr-MLX90614` folder under your `Arduino/libraries` directory.

 ## Dependencies
 The library depends on the I2C master library by Peter Fleury <pfleury@gmx.ch> ([download link](http://wiki.wiring.co/images/3/31/I2Cmaster.zip)).
-It is included from the `libraries/` folder
+It is included from the `libraries/` folder.

 ## Usage
 First, conenct the sensor to your Arduino.
 This diagram might be helpful:

 ![MLX90614 diagram](https://raw.githubusercontent.com/fauria/arduino-mlx90614/master/Fritzing/MLX90614_bb.png)

 If you have a Grove Shield, you can build an [MLX90614 Grove Sensor](http://www.seeedstudio.com/recipe/1157-grove-mlx90614.html).